 - After successful completion of the training qualification course, circuits will be flown on a Ryanair B737-800

 - Line training will take place from one of our many bases.
 The number of sectors required to complete Line Training varies with the experience level of the pilot.

 Affording you the opportunity to learn from some of the World’s best trained pilots, coupled with the fastest route to command for motivated, career driven pilots, making Ryanair one of the most attractive airlines to work for.
 Come join us as we continue to climb to new heights and provide you with endless career opportunities!

 You might wonder how we train our pilots to be the best in the industry.
 See below as to how Ryanair can develop you from a low hour cadet to a commander in as little as 5 years.
 Our training programme includes:

-New modern fleet – our fleet consists entirely of NG Boeing 737-800s with an average age of five and a half years.
+New modern fleet – our fleet consists entirely of New Generation Boeing 737s with an average age of five and a half years.